|Home page||Services||Past achievements||Contact||Site

-The new genes do not have to keep to the so-called "universal genetic code" (summarised in the table below) in which 20 amino acids have a standard mapping to the 64 possible triple-nucleotide codons using the four nucleic acid bases (NS, 30-Aug-2003, p35), and despite the intriguing numerical properties that it exhibits, based on the number 37 (NS, 20-Dec-2014, p61).
+The new genes do not have to keep to the so-called "universal genetic code" (summarised in the table below) in which 20 amino acids have a standard mapping to the 64 possible triple-nucleotide codons using the four nucleic acid bases (NS, 30-Aug-2003, p35), and despite the intriguing numerical properties that it exhibits, based on the number 37 (NS, 20-Dec-2014, p61) albeit with more to do with properties of multiples of 9 (remainder 1) than of amino acids.
 One possibility is to use one of the duplicate codons to code for a new amino acid.
 This can only be done, though, if all instances of the codon in the existing DNA are first substituted over to one of the synonym codons (NS, 14-Jun-2008, p6), and successfully demonstrated using what had been the UAA stop codon (NS, 26-Oct-2013, p8) and more completely on the UAG codon (NS, 27-Aug-2016, p10).
 This has been achieved for a complete yeast chromosome (NS, 05-Apr-2014, p15).
 It has even be proposed as a mechanism for making genetic engineering safe (NS, 24-Jan-2015, p11), so that the organism cannot interbreed with wild species, and cannot survive outside the laboratory without a source of the novel amino acids.

 Changing this mapping has been likened to changing the instruction set of the CPU on which the operating system is running.
+This became frozen early in earth's history (NS, 04-Nov-2017, p28), but life, on exoplanets for example, might not even be restricted to the chemistry of carbon and water (NS, 09-Jun-2007, p34).
 In another vein, there are also indications (NS, 08-Jun-2002, p31) that the operating system of conventional genetic life is stored in the enormous stretches of so-called "junk DNA" (the non-coding introns inbetween the coding exons).
 The basic instructions in this operating system involve changing the state of finite state machines that have an influence on the way that the rest of the DNA is interpretted.
 These instructions are now starting to be investigated (NS, 14-Jul-2007, p42).